 Step 1: Slip the first stitch knitwise (knitwise means “as if to knit”).
 Then, slip the second stitch knitwise.
 (Slip these stitches, but don’t actually knit them.
 Instead, just slide them knitwise over to the right needle.)

 Step 3: Knit the two slipped stitches together through the back loop.
-To do this, wrap the yarn counter-clockwise around the right needle, and pull the yarn through both stitches.
+To do this, wrap the working yarn counter-clockwise around the right needle tip, and pull the yarn through both stitches.
 Let them fall off the needle.

 There you go!
 The SSK is complete.
 You will now have a new left-leaning stitch on the right needle and one less stitch overall in your stitch count.

 Let’s look at the result: The right stitch lies on top, and the left stitch is underneath.
 The decrease looks as if it’s leaning up and to the left.

 The ‘Why’ of the SSK technique

 At this point, you may be asking yourself, “What is the point of slipping the two stitches if I’m just going to knit them?”

 Great question – let’s talk it through.
 If you skip the “slip, slip” and just knit the two stitches through the back loop, the finished decrease will have two twisted stitches.
 (Remember, working through the back loop twists stitches.)